 - Never use an investment manager who physically holds your funds.
 An independent custodian like Fidelity or Schwab should hold the funds.

-- An investment manger and the custodian should independently track the investments and provide the client with separate holdings statements to avoid the possibility of fraudulent reporting.
+- An investment manager and the custodian should independently track the investments and provide the client with separate holdings statements to avoid the possibility of fraudulent reporting.

 - An investment advisor should not trade securities he creates for his advisory clients.